New scholarships now available: Brian Meredith Net Zero Scholarships

 On successful completion of this module you should be able to:

-• Analyse data on complex environmental issues using decision science tools to weigh-up different courses of action.
+• Analyse complex environmental issues using decision science tools to weigh-up different courses of action,

 • Critically appraise the need for stakeholders to trade-off environmental, economic and social concerns, and the limitations of decision science approaches in accounting for real-world complexity and future uncertainty.